Best Kid-Friendly Things to Do in Hilton Head, South Carolina

 Hilton Head Island is one of the closest, kid-friendly beach towns to Atlanta.
 Its soft sand beaches are popular with families, and there’s plenty to do around the island if the weather isn’t cooperative.
 Between new favorites and classic spots, we’ve rounded up some not-to-miss HHI experiences beyond the beach for your next trip.

 Check out the local children’s museum, with hands-on experiences, an art room, a play construction zone, and boat, plane and sandcastle play areas.
-Select Friday evenings offer free family admission, with additional activities planned.
+Select Friday evenings offer free family admission, with additional activities planned (program currently on hold).
 Beyond exploration of permanent exhibits, kids can create special crafts, enjoy outdoor playscapes and grab a refreshment.

 While there are plenty of regular golf courses for adults, two well-kept mini-golf courses at Adventure Cove provide some non-sandy entertainment.
 Inside, the largest arcade in the area is a hot spot on rainy days.